 Opening a bank account

-As aforementioned, it is possible to find ATMs that are open 24 hours a day.
-ATMs in Japan operate the same way as anywhere else: users can draw money, make deposits (in cash), make transfers and update their bankbook.
-To access the ATM, one needs its cash card or banknote.
+As mentioned, it is possible to find ATMs that are open 24 hours a day.
+ATMs in Japan operate the same way as your local ATMs.
+Probably the major difference would be is in Japan you can also update your bank book (passbook) in ATM.

 お振り替え: Transfer from one of your account to another